About the Venue

 If you are renting a car, and need directions from the airports to Purdue University, see the "By Car" directions below.

 If you are traveling by car to Purdue, visitor parking is available in the Grant Street parking garage (120 N Grant St.).
 Maximum daily rates are $10/day.
-We will offer validated parking at onsite registration at a reduced rate.
 Parking is free to Union Club Hotel guests.

-For driving directions, please visit the Purdue University Visitor Information Center website to get precise directions.
+For driving directions, please visit the Purdue University Visitor Information Center website to get precise directions by selecting "Grant Street Parking Garage (Visitor Parking)" from the drop-down menu .
 (Please note that the University is undergoing construction on several main streets around the Conference venues.
-Please refer to this website for the most up to date information and construction maps.)
+Refer to this website for the most up to date information and construction maps.)

 Questions?
 Contact Us!